 The web browser you’re using is out of date and does not support the technology needed for this interactive feature.
 Click to view browser upgrade options.

 Sorry, this interactive feature requires your web browser to be wider.
 Please visit us on your desktop computer, increase the width of your browser window, or click here to open a standalone version.

-Each month, The Hamilton Project calculates America’s “jobs gap,” or the number of jobs that the U.S. economy needs to create in order to return to pre-recession employment levels while absorbing the people who newly enter the labor force each month.
-As of the end of September 2015, our nation faces a jobs gap of 3.2 million jobs.
+Each month, The Hamilton Project examines the “jobs gap,” which is the number of jobs that the U.S. economy needs to create in order to return to pre-recession employment levels while also absorbing the people who enter the potential labor force each month.
+As of June 2017, our nation faces a jobs gap of 130,000 jobs.

 A substantial share of American workers must obtain a license from a state or local government to work in their professions.
 The share of workers nationwide required to have a license has risen dramatically since the 1950s, from just 5 percent to nearly 30 percent in 2008.
 This chart shows the share of the workforce that is licensed in every state based on estimates from a Harris poll conducted in the first half of 2013.